 (MDA).
 CCL4 challenge also resulted in elevated levels of serum aspartate transaminase (AST)

-and alanine transaminase (ALT); these findings were associated with the destruction of
+and alanine transaminase (ALT); these findings were associated with the destruction of hepatic

-destruction.
-A comet assay revealed that CCl4 challenge resulted in significant DNA
+tissue destruction.
+A comet assay revealed that the CCl4 challenge resulted in significant DNA

 inhibited the CCL4-mediated increase in nuclear DNA tail-length by 34%.

-Conclusion: Administration of AgNPs-curcumin resulted in significant antioxidant activity in
+Conclusion: Administration of AgNPs-curcumin resulted in significant anti-oxidant activity in

 vivo.
-This agent has the potential to prevent the hepatic tissue destruction and DNA damage that
+This agent has the potential to prevent hepatic tissue destruction and DNA damage that